AhmadNAwasrah/Reading-notes/README.md

 # 3. Effort
 ## I have similar troubles with cycling.
 When my alarm goes off at 5 A.M., the thought of going out on the bike is dreadful.
 The temptation to stay in bed is strong
+# 4. Criticism
+## useful to review each of my days and assess how I’ve done.
+As I mentioned at the beginning